rekalogika/rekalogika.dev/docs/domain-event/01-basic-usage.md

 This is useful if your entity is working with a million of related objects.
-By implementing `EquatableDomainEventInterface`, you can have your `ObjectChanged` event dispatched only once, and occupies only a single spot in the memory, instead of a million times.
+By implementing `EquatableDomainEventInterface`, you can have your `ObjectChanged` event dispatched only once and occupy only a single spot in the memory, instead of a million times.

 ```php